 Unlike the medinas we visited in Fes, Marrakesh, or Essaouira, the old Medina in Rabat is smaller and much less touristy.
 Therefore, it seemed easier to shop here.
 Yet, the handcrafts were equally as exquisite, and the food as exotic.

 A great place to find souvenirs, Jeff also purchased an electrical adapter from one of the old souk vendors.

 Located just inland from the river, a visit to the old medina should be on your list of things to do in Rabat.

-While there are several sandy Atlantic Ocean beaches, and even a surf beach in Rabat, we didn’t visit any of them.
-However, we did walk along the coast path and enjoy the views.
+While there are several sandy Atlantic Ocean beaches and even a surf beach in Rabat, we didn’t visit any of them.
+However, we did walk along the coast path and enjoyed the views.